jonwill8/VAIL_CODE/Week2 /README.md

     (ex: disparities in arrest rates betwen black/white neighborhoods).
 Any criminal data feed into this model contains intrinsic bias, thus the final model will spit our biased results.
 I selected this particular AI model becuase it was implemented in the area I live (South FL).

+## Reflection - 2/17/21
+    Differences:
+        * A CNN has Convlution/Pooling Layers which process and condense 2d matrix data, while a FC ANN does not have Convlution/Pooling Layers
+        * A CNN is tailored for image classification, while a general FC ANN can perform more general tasks such as regression
+        * An FC ANN can only be feed vectorized (nx1) input data while a CNN can be feed (n,n) image data input
+        * All CNN's contain a FC ANN as a compnent, but the inverse is not true.